projetoalfobre/a-geocat/_datasets/2024-01-22-georeferenced-toponym-lists-from-medieval-Galician-Portuguese-songbooks.md

 No date and copyright info available for the map but according to [Project Littera - Presentation](https://cantigas.fcsh.unl.pt/apresentacao.asp), the project is from 2011.

-Dataset includes several geojson files (original downloads from  [Mapa das Cantigas Medievais Galego-Portuguesas(Map of Cantigas)](http://u.osmfr.org/m/551707/),) and a GeoPackage with all layers.

 <br />